YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 SEMKEYINUSE, Semaphore key xxxx is already in use (possibly by an older version)

-Run Time/MUPIP Error: This indicates that GT.M failed to create a semaphore.
-One possible cause is that a semaphore of ID xxxx already exists in the system and the number of semaphores in that semaphore set is different than the semget has attempted to create.
-If a new GT.M version increases the number of semaphores in the semaphore set, collision with an older GT.M version can cause this error.
+Run Time/MUPIP Error: This indicates that YottaDB failed to create a semaphore.
+One possible cause is that a semaphore of ID xxxx already exists in the system and the number of semaphores in that semaphore set is different than the segmet has attempted to create.
+If a new YottaDB version increases the number of semaphores in the semaphore set, collision with an older YottaDB version can cause this error.

 Action: Check accompanying message(s) for additional information.
 Use the semstat2 tool to find detailed information about the existing semaphores in the system.